zaun/entity-sprite-engine/docs/arc.md

 ## Metamethods

 ### `tostring(arc)`
-Returns a string representation of the arc with its memory address and properties.
+Returns a string representation of the arc with its properties.

 **Format:** `"Arc: 0x... (x=..., y=..., radius=..., start=..., end=...)"`